formsbyair/Documentation/docs/_posts/2022-05-25-form-view-upgrade.md

 * Internet Explorer has been retired by Microsoft, please upgrade using the link below.
 * [Get Started with Microsoft Edge](https://go.microsoft.com/fwlink/?linkid=2192466)

-We're planning to execute this upgrade in two phases beginning Wednesday 1st June 2022.
+We're planning to execute this upgrade in two phases beginning **Wednesday 1st June 2022**.
 You will receive more details about the process via email.

 Here is a summary of the technical changes in our form view upgrade: